arciera/server/README.md

 - **Customizability:** Server administrators can customize various aspects of the server to tailor the gameplay experience.
 - **Small Footprint:** The server is small in size, using zero external dependencies.

+## Requirements
+- Node.js v18 or higher
+- npm v8 or higher

 ## Getting Started

 To run ArchCraft on your machine, follow these steps: